By Jim Keough, who served on Senator Slade Gorton’s U.S. Senate staff from 1990 – 1993, and worked on Gorton’s victorious 1988 and 1994 campaigns.

 “Go get them and meet me in the front yard.”

-I retrieved the items and went to the yard where I saw Slade marching.
+I retrieved the items and went to the yard where I was surprised to see Slade marching.
 He suddenly stopped and marked an “X” in the ground with the heal of his shoe.
 “This is 60 feet.
 Stand here.”
 He took one of my gloves and the baseball and walked to the edge of the lawn.
 He turned and threw me the ball and we proceeded to play catch for about 15 – 20 minutes.
 This was Slade preparing to throw out that night’s first pitch (the pitcher’s mound is 60 feet and 6 inches from home plate).

 I remember laughing to myself while we were throwing the ball back and forth.
 I expected I would have many great experiences working in politics, but playing catch at 7:00 in the morning with a U.S. Senator, while wearing a suit, was never one I imagined I would ever have.

 That night, Slade did great with the first pitch.
-Many staffers went to the game and Slade joined us in the stands.
+Many of his staff members went to the game and Slade joined us in the stands.
 He sat next to me while clutching in his hands the baseball he had used.
 I asked if I could see it and he reluctantly let me pry it from his grasp.
 I asked Slade if he was nervous when he threw the pitch.
 He turned to me and shyly said, “I have never been more nervous in my life.”

 GOING OUT OF HIS WAY TO HELP MY CAREER